-Fade Away - Similar to the persistence mode on an oscilloscope - see Figure 3.2.8.6.1-4.
+Fade Away is similar to the Persistence Mode on an oscilloscope(see Figure 3.2.8.6.1-4).
 The intensity of each trace fades away or decays as new traces are received.
 The effect is to intensify the display in the area where the waveform spends most of its time.
-Note: Whenever the Display Mode is changed the R8100 reconfigures the presentation.
+Note: Whenever the Display Mode is changed, the R8600 reconfigures the presentation.
 This process takes approximately 10 seconds and is complete when the new setting appears in the Display Mode field.

-Figure 3.2.8.6.1-4 NXDNTM Eye Diagram with display in Fade Away mode
+Figure 3.2.8.6.1-4 NXDNTM Eye Diagram with display in Fade Away Mode